Coronavirus Advice and Support for Sleep Apnoea Patients and those on CPAP and Non-invasive Ventilation

 Should I keep my mask and machine cleaner than normal?

 You should already be cleaning your mask everyday and hose and humidifier a good clean weekly, without this COVID-19 crisis.
 Continue this as normal.
-Do not start using stronger detergents as most will be unsafe for breathing, as well as damaging the mask.
+We have are now supplying the Clinell range of Disinfecting Wipes and Spray which are the ONLY ones we're aware of safe for use with CPAP and non-invasive medical equipment https://www.hope2sleep.co.uk/clinell-universal-cleaning-and-disinfectant-wipes.html Please DO NOT start using other disinfectants as most will be unsafe for breathing, as well as damaging the masks.
 If you do become unwell with symptoms of the virus, or any other infection, then it's advisable to start cleaning the hose along with the mask everyday.

 Do keep up-to-date with the machine's filters as usual.